-Try the Hinoki Onsen Bath & Elemental Aromatherapy Massage combo for two: it starts with a 30-minute hot bath soak in an onsen that’s made of real hinoki, Japan’s most prized cypress wood, to replicate the natural hot spring water.
+Try the Hinoki Onsen Bath and Elemental Aromatherapy Massage combo: start with a 30-minute hot bath soak in an onsen that’s made of real hinoki, Japan’s most prized cypress wood, to replicate the natural hot spring water.
 When in use, this precious wood actually releases mineral oils with soothing scents and antibacterial properties to calm, uplift, and even alleviate mild respiratory problems.

 You can choose from five different bath salt choices inspired by scenic onsen spots in Japan to suit your aromatherapy or health needs: Ryujin (skin nourishing and rejuvenating), Ureshino (skin smoothening), Noboribetsu (mind and body relaxation), Yamashiro (relieve fatigue), and Tsuta (promote better blood circulation).

-After a relaxing soak, adjourn to the VIP couple room for a 90-minute body massage which features a fusion of Eastern and Western massage techniques with high-quality plant oils to heal and re-balance the mind, body, and spirit.
+After a relaxing soak, adjourn to the treatment room for a 90-minute body massage which features a fusion of Eastern and Western massage techniques with high-quality plant oils to heal and re-balance the mind, body, and spirit.